zackees/isolated-environment/README.md

 This is a package isolation library designed specifically for AI developers to solve the problems of AI dependency conflicts introduced by the various `pytorch`/`tensorflow`/etc incompatibilities within and between AI apps.

+It moves the install of your chosen dependencies from **install time** to **runtime**.
+The benefit of this is that you can query the system and make choices on what needs to be installed.
+For example in `pip` you can't conditionally install packages based on whether `nvidia-smi` has been installed (indicating `cuda` acceleration), but with `isolated-environment` this is straightfoward.

 It also works for any other complex dependency chain.
 I made this library because `conda` has significant problems and messes up the system on Windows with its own version of git-bash, standard `pip` doesn't support implicit `--extra-index-url` so pretty much all AI apps have non-standard install processes.
 This really sucks.
 This library